ossdhaval/.github/.github/ISSUE_TEMPLATE/contribution-item.md

 ### Task breakdown

 <!--
-Please create one issue for all non-trivial tasks.
+Please create a separate issue for each non-trivial task.
 Refer to the link below for help.
 (https://docs.github.com/en/issues/tracking-your-work-with-issues/creating-an-issue#creating-an-issue-from-a-task-list-item) to
 -->

-- [ ] Issue for task
+- [ ] task 1
-- [ ] Issue for task
+- [ ] task 2
-- [ ] Issue for task
+- [ ] task 3

 -------------------